Do I need ambulance cover in Australia?

 If you fall seriously ill or are injured, it’s reassuring to know you can call an ambulance and medical help will be on its way.
 In an emergency, paramedics can save lives.

 Adding to the confusion is the fact there’s no national ambulance provider and the way ambulances are billed differs across our states and territories.
-In some parts of the country, the state government covers the cost of state-provided emergency ambulances, in others you’ll need private health insurance to avoid out-of-pocket costs.
+In some parts of the country, the state or territory government covers the cost of emergency ambulances, in others you’ll need private health insurance to avoid out-of-pocket costs.

 There’s a further level of complexity if you need an ambulance outside of your home state, or the hospital you’re transported to is across a state line.

-Residents of Victoria, SA, WA & NT
+Ambulance cover for Victoria, SA, WA and NT residents

 When should I call an ambulance?